 The National Forest Foundation works with the U.S. Forest Service and other partners to leverage the best thinking, conservation capacity, and community action to measurably improve the health of our National Forests and Grasslands.
 We are committed to engaging diverse interests and communities in addressing the challenges of forest management through innovative solutions.
 Increasingly, we recognize that durable solutions for public resources require a strong market-based foundation in order to succeed and provide lasting benefits for society.

 The Need for Innovation

-We established the Barrett Foundation Business Concept Challenge to encourage and reward innovative market-based solutions to natural resource issues affecting National Forests and Grasslands and to cultivate a new generation of entrepreneurial natural resource and business leaders.
+We established the Barrett Foundation Business Concept Challenge to encourage and reward innovative market-based solutions to natural resource issues affecting National Forests and Grasslands and to stimulate entrepreneurial natural resource solutions to forest health challenges.
 The Challenge offers an interactive learning experience for interdisciplinary teams, as well as an opportunity to develop and launch new business ventures to address natural resource issues.
 The Challenge provides a unique opportunity to develop and implement investable ideas with tangible benefits for National Forests and Grasslands.

 The objectives of the Barrett Foundation Business Concept Challenge are:

 - To develop and launch market-based solutions that satisfy multiple goals of forest health, sustainable use, and economic development, including job creation.

 - To stimulate creative thinking to address problems and identify opportunities that benefit the National Forests and Grasslands.

 - To encourage design and develop interdisciplinary approaches to address complex natural resource challenges.